quarto-dev/quarto-actions/examples/example-01-basics.md

 4. **Add `_publish.yml` to your repository**

    Quarto stores publishing metadata information in `_publish.yml`.
-To create this file, run `quarto publish netlify` locally once (TODO: how does this work in an IDE?).
+To create this file, run `quarto publish netlify` locally once.

 Finally, add and commit the files you have just created, and push the result to GitHub.
 This should trigger a new action from GitHub that will automatically render and publish your website through Netlify.